karthickselvendran/karthickselvendran/README.md

 <h1 align="center">Tech-Stack</h1>

 I have great enthusiasm in new innovative technologies and I love to learn and leverage such stuff.
 I have passionate about creating an impact in the community.
 I have a strong technical understanding of computer programming languages and frameworks.
-I have worked with React Js, Node Js, Express Js, JavaScript, SQL and so on.
+I have worked with React Js, Node Js, Express Js, MongoDB and so on.
 So these tech stacks make my friends believe in me as a good lead!

 <p align="center">
 <img alt="HTML5" src="https://img.shields.io/badge/html5-%23E34F26.svg?&style=for-the-badge&logo=html5&logoColor=white" />